cpjobling/eg-247-textbook/introduction/index.md

 ### Fourier Transform

 We use the *Fourier transform* to move away from the time domain and into the frequency domain.
 To get back to the time domain, use the *inverse Fourier transform*.
-We will found out more about these transforms in this module.
+We will find out more about these transforms in this module.

 +++ {"slideshow": {"slide_type": "subslide"}}

 ### Laplace and Z-Transform Domains

 From the time domain to the frequency domain, only one independent variable, $t \to f$, exists.
-When a signal is transformed to the s-domain, it becomes a function of a complex variable ￼$s=\sigma + j\omega$.
+When a signal is transformed to the s-domain, it becomes a function of a complex variable $s=\sigma + j\omega$.
 The two variables (real and imaginary parts) describe a location in the s-plane.

 In addition to visualization properties, the s-domain reduces differential equation solving to algebraic manipulation.
 For discrete-time signals, the z-transform accomplishes the same thing, except differential equations are replaced by difference equations.